 However, with a wealth of information on anything marketing and sales (and all those sites/influencers pushing you to buy from them to increase your sales by 100% – nope, this does not work) and scary terms like ideal customer profile, buyer personas etc., how do you go about identifying who your customers are?

-Similarly, with B2B businesses which have established ideal customer profiles in place, how do you refine your target audience?
+Similarly, with B2B businesses that have established ideal customer profiles in place, how do you refine your target audience?

 Here is how you can identify and refine your ideal customer profile in 5 easy steps.

-1 – Jot down the characteristics of who you think your ideal customer is:
+1 – Jot down the characteristics of your ideal customers

 Often, people get stuck after writing “Head of Marketing.”
 While the head of marketing might indeed be your ideal customer, do not stop here.
 List down general facts such as age, gender, geographical location etc. This is your demographic and an excellent starting point.